muddyponies/grandpa_adventure/README.md

     {id:'u10',n:'Capitol Reef NP + Fruita orchards',tg:['star','history','eat'],sq:false,d:'The Waterpocket Fold — a 100-mile wrinkle in the Earth\'s crust.
 The pioneer settlement of Fruita: working orchards (cherries and early apricots in June — pay by the pound on the honor system at the trees), a one-room schoolhouse, a historic farmhouse, and petroglyphs on nearly every canyon wall.
 Far fewer visitors than Zion or Bryce.',dr:'~2 hrs from Bryce on UT-12 — Torrey UT has excellent lodging and restaurants nearby'}, {id:'u11',n:'Goblin Valley SP',tg:['star','weird','nature'],sq:false,d:'A bowl of thousands of mushroom-shaped Entrada sandstone hoodoos you can scramble among freely with no trails.
 Kids go completely feral with delight.
 A Star Wars filming location that looks exactly like it.
 Grandpa and the kiddo will be equally enchanted by this place.',dr:'~40 min from Capitol Reef on UT-24 near Hanksville'}, ]},
-  {id:'ch', ico:'🏛️', t:'Ancient New Mexico & home via the San Juans', s:'Chaco Canyon, Aztec, Durango, Silverton, the Million Dollar Highway, Ouray', stops:[
+  {id:'slc', ico:'🏔️', t:'North to Salt Lake City — Grandpa\'s send-off', s:'Helper, Nine Mile Canyon, the Great Salt Lake, and SLC farewell', stops:[
-    {id:'h1',n:'Edge of the Cedars Museum — Blanding UT',tg:['history','art'],sq:true,d:'Small but excellent Ancestral Puebloan artifact museum with an excavated great house on the grounds.
-One of the best context-setters for everything you\'ve seen on this trip.
-Almost nobody stops here.',dr:'Blanding UT on US-191'}, {id:'h2',n:'Chaco Culture NHP',tg:['star','history','dark'],sq:false,d:'The political and ceremonial capital of the Ancestral Puebloan world — massive great houses aligned to solar and lunar events, a road system stretching hundreds of miles, the largest pre-Columbian buildings north of Mexico.
-Remote (16 miles dirt road) which keeps crowds away and makes it feel genuinely sacred.
-One of those places that changes your sense of what happened here before Europeans arrived.',dr:'Near Nageezi NM — high clearance vehicle strongly recommended; fill gas in Nageezi; road impassable when wet'}, {id:'h3',n:'Chaco — dark sky astronomy program',tg:['dark','star','ranger'],sq:true,d:'Chaco is an International Dark Sky Park and one of the darkest sites in the country.
-Rangers run evening telescope programs.
-If you can time an overnight here, the stargazing is extraordinary.',dr:'Inside Chaco Culture NHP — check nps.gov/chcu for program schedule'}, {id:'h4',n:'Aztec Ruins NM — reconstructed great kiva',tg:['star','history'],sq:false,d:'The only fully reconstructed great kiva you can walk into anywhere.
-The 50-foot circular ceremonial chamber is surprisingly moving to stand inside.
-30-minute stop, completely worth it.
-Despite the name, it\'s Ancestral Puebloan.',dr:'Aztec NM near Farmington — ~1.5 hrs from Chaco'}, {id:'h5',n:'81301 Coffee House — Durango CO',tg:['coffee','star'],sq:false,d:'The most-mentioned specialty coffee shop in Durango — excellent espresso program, good pastries, cozy Victorian building on Main Ave.
-After days of scenic but rustic road coffee, the coffee snob gets their proper moment here.',dr:'Downtown Durango on Main Ave — 81301coffeehouse.com'}, {id:'h6',n:'Durango & Silverton Narrow Gauge Railroad',tg:['star','train'],sq:false,d:'A coal-fired steam train through the Animas River Canyon to Silverton — 45 miles each way, much of the route with no road access.
-One of the great train rides in the American West.
-Grandpa will love this enormously.
-The whole family will.',dr:'Departs Durango depot at 8:45am daily — book at durangotrain.com, sells out'}, {id:'h7',n:'Silverton CO — nearly intact Victorian mining town',tg:['ghost','history','star'],sq:false,d:'A nearly intact Victorian silver-mining town at 9,318 feet surrounded by 13,000-ft peaks.
-The boardwalk main street is largely unchanged from the 1880s.
-The San Juan County Historical Society Museum is excellent.
-Arrive by train or drive US-550 from Durango.',dr:'Top of the Million Dollar Highway, or end of the train line from Durango'}, {id:'h8',n:'Million Dollar Highway — Silverton to Ouray',tg:['star','drive','view'],sq:false,d:'25 miles of switchbacks along cliff faces with no guardrails on many sections, waterfalls crossing the road, 11,000-ft Red Mountain Pass, mine tailings of brilliant orange and red from the old silver operations.
-Drive it northbound (Silverton to Ouray) so you\'re on the inside lane at the cliff edges.
-Take it slow.',dr:'US-550 between Silverton and Ouray — Bear Creek Falls pull-off halfway is worth stopping for'}, {id:'h9',n:'Ouray CO — hot springs pool',tg:['star','hot','history'],sq:false,d:'A Victorian mining town in a box canyon with 13,000-ft peaks on three sides.
-The natural geothermal hot springs pool is open year-round.
-Box Canyon Falls — a dramatic slot canyon waterfall — is a 5-minute walk from Main Street.
-You have earned this soak after this trip.',dr:'Downtown Ouray — ouraycolorado.com for pool info'}, {id:'h10',n:'Black Canyon of the Gunnison NP',tg:['view','nature'],sq:true,d:'Darker walls and in some ways more dramatic than the Grand Canyon — ancient Precambrian rock, extraordinary shadows.
-Near Montrose, 30 minutes off US-50.
-A final exclamation point before Denver.',dr:'~1 hr from Ouray near Montrose on US-50 — nps.gov/blca'}, ]},
+    {id:'slc1',n:'Nine Mile Canyon — longest art gallery in the world',tg:['star','history','view'],sq:false,d:'A 40-mile canyon east of Price with thousands of Fremont culture petroglyphs and pictographs on the walls — more rock art per mile than anywhere in North America.
+Panels of bighorn sheep, hunting scenes, and geometric figures stretching for miles.
+Almost nobody comes here.
+Drive slowly and pull over constantly.',dr:'East of Price UT on Nine Mile Canyon Rd — dirt road, passenger car ok in dry weather.
+Allow 3-4 hrs'}, {id:'slc2',n:'Helper UT — Western Mining & Railroad Museum',tg:['ghost','history','art'],sq:false,d:'A beautifully preserved coal mining and railroad town in a canyon on US-6.
+The Western Mining & Railroad Museum is genuinely excellent and almost nobody stops here — mining equipment, company town history, labor history.
+The main street still has its original 1920s storefronts.
+One of Utah\'s most underrated towns.',dr:'On US-6 between Price and I-15 — right on the route north to SLC'}, {id:'slc3',n:'Price UT — College of Eastern Utah Prehistoric Museum',tg:['history','art'],sq:true,d:'One of the best dinosaur and prehistoric museums in Utah — full-scale allosaurus and camptosaurus skeletons, extensive Fremont culture artifacts, and the context for all the petroglyphs you\'ve been seeing.
+Free admission.
+Completely overlooked.',dr:'Downtown Price UT — free, open daily'}, {id:'slc4',n:'Gilgal Sculpture Garden — Salt Lake City',tg:['weird','art','star'],sq:false,d:'A completely bizarre free outdoor sculpture garden in a SLC neighborhood — a Mormon bishop spent 18 years carving giant sphinx heads onto boulders in a private garden, with Joseph Smith\'s face on the sphinx body.
+Sphinxes, totems, biblical scenes, all carved in the 1940s-50s.
+Wonderfully strange and completely free.
+The kiddo will have a lot of questions.',dr:'749 E. 500 S., Salt Lake City — free, open dawn to dusk'}, {id:'slc5',n:'Great Salt Lake — float in it',tg:['star','swim','weird'],sq:false,d:'The lake is so salty you float effortlessly — it\'s genuinely hard to sink.
+Antelope Island State Park is the best access point, with bison roaming the island and the full scale of the lake visible.
+The water smells intensely of brine shrimp which is part of the experience.
+Grandpa\'s last big adventure before the airport.',dr:'Antelope Island State Park — 45 min from SLC downtown, $15/vehicle'}, {id:'slc6',n:'Temple Square & Natural History Museum of Utah',tg:['history','art'],sq:true,d:'Temple Square is a remarkable piece of American religious architecture whatever your affiliation.
+The Natural History Museum of Utah is genuinely world-class — the dinosaur hall is extraordinary, the Native cultures galleries are excellent.',dr:'Downtown Salt Lake City'}, {id:'slc7',n:'SLC — Grandpa flies home from Salt Lake City Airport',tg:['star'],sq:false,d:'SLC is a major hub with direct flights to most cities.
+Easy 20 minutes from downtown.
+Drop Grandpa at departures, have a proper goodbye, and then you and the kiddo point the car west toward California.',dr:'Salt Lake City International Airport — 20 min from downtown SLC'}, ]},
-  {id:'ca', ico:'🚗', t:'Kiddo & you — continuing to California', s:'After Grandpa flies out — big trees, coastline, and Tahoe', stops:[
+  {id:'ca', ico:'🚗', t:'Kiddo & you — on to California', s:'After the SLC goodbye — Nevada, big trees, redwood coast, and Tahoe', stops:[
-    {id:'ca1',n:'Bonneville Salt Flats',tg:['view','weird'],sq:true,d:'White salt flat where land speed records are set — completely flat horizon in every direction.
-Surreal and strange.
-Easy highway pull-off on I-80 west of Salt Lake.',dr:'~1.5 hrs west of SLC on I-80'}, {id:'ca2',n:'Great Basin NP — bristlecones & Lehman Caves',tg:['cave','nature','dark'],sq:true,d:'4,000-year-old bristlecone pine trees and gorgeous Lehman Caves guided tour.
-Almost nobody goes.
-Wheeler Peak Glacier — southernmost in the US.
-US-50, the Loneliest Road.
-International Dark Sky Park.',dr:'Eastern Nevada on US-50 — nps.gov/grba'}, {id:'ca3',n:'Mono Lake — tufa towers',tg:['star','view','nature'],sq:false,d:'Ancient saline lake 760,000 years old with alien calcium carbonate tufa towers rising from the water.
-The light and reflections are extraordinary.
-Migratory birds in huge numbers.
-US-395 near Lee Vining.',dr:'Eastern Sierra on US-395 near Lee Vining'}, {id:'ca4',n:'Sequoia NP — General Sherman Tree',tg:['star','nature'],sq:false,d:'The largest living thing on Earth by volume — 275 feet tall, 36 feet in diameter, approximately 2,200 years old.
-It was already ancient when Rome fell.
-The scale is genuinely incomprehensible until you\'re standing next to it.',dr:'~3 hrs from Mono Lake via US-395 and CA-168 west'}, {id:'ca5',n:'Kings Canyon — deepest canyon in North America',tg:['star','view','nature'],sq:true,d:'Deeper than the Grand Canyon.
+    {id:'ca1',n:'Bonneville Salt Flats',tg:['view','weird'],sq:true,d:'White salt flat where land speed records are set — completely flat horizon in every direction, nothing for miles.
+Surreal and very strange.
+Easy highway pull-off right on I-80 west of SLC.',dr:'~1.5 hrs west of SLC on I-80 — signed pull-off'}, {id:'ca2',n:'Wendover UT/NV — state line town',tg:['weird'],sq:true,d:'The classic Nevada state line casino town — useful fuel and food stop after the salt flats.
+The drive across the salt desert from SLC to Wendover on I-80 is one of the most surreal stretches of highway in America.',dr:'On I-80 at the Utah/Nevada border'}, {id:'ca3',n:'Great Basin NP — bristlecones & Lehman Caves',tg:['cave','nature','dark','star'],sq:true,d:'4,000-year-old bristlecone pine trees and gorgeous Lehman Caves guided tour.
+Almost nobody goes here.
+Wheeler Peak Glacier is the southernmost glacier in the US.
+International Dark Sky Park with extraordinary night skies.
+Worth the detour south from I-80.',dr:'On US-50 (the Loneliest Road) in eastern Nevada — nps.gov/grba'}, {id:'ca4',n:'US-50 — the Loneliest Road in America',tg:['drive','view'],sq:true,d:'Life magazine called it "the loneliest road in America" in 1986 and the name stuck.
+287 miles of Nevada desert with almost nothing between towns.
+Strange, beautiful, and very quiet.
+An alternative to I-80 if you want the slow road.',dr:'From Ely NV to Carson City NV — parallels I-80 to the south'}, {id:'ca5',n:'Mono Lake — tufa towers',tg:['star','view','nature'],sq:false,d:'Ancient saline lake 760,000 years old with alien calcium carbonate tufa towers rising from the water.
+The light and reflections are extraordinary — photographers make pilgrimages here.
+Enormous numbers of migratory birds.
+US-395 near Lee Vining.',dr:'Eastern Sierra on US-395 near Lee Vining — south from US-50 via US-395'}, {id:'ca6',n:'Sequoia NP — General Sherman Tree',tg:['star','nature'],sq:false,d:'The largest living thing on Earth by volume — 275 feet tall, 36 feet in diameter, approximately 2,200 years old.
+It was old when Rome fell.
+The scale is genuinely incomprehensible until you\'re standing right next to it.',dr:'~3 hrs from Mono Lake via US-395 south and CA-168 west'}, {id:'ca7',n:'Kings Canyon — deepest canyon in North America',tg:['star','view','nature'],sq:true,d:'Deeper than the Grand Canyon.
 The scenic byway drops 2,600 feet to the canyon floor through switchbacks.
-The Zumwalt Meadow loop (2 miles, easy, beautiful) at the bottom is one of the best easy hikes in the Sierra.',dr:'Adjacent to Sequoia NP — check road conditions for CA-180'}, {id:'ca6',n:'Avenue of the Giants — coastal redwoods',tg:['star','nature'],sq:false,d:'32 miles of old-growth coastal redwood grove — trees 300+ feet tall and up to 1,500 years old.
+The Zumwalt Meadow loop (2 miles, easy, beautiful) at the bottom is one of the best easy hikes in the Sierra.',dr:'Adjacent to Sequoia NP — Kings Canyon Scenic Byway, CA-180'}, {id:'ca8',n:'Avenue of the Giants — coastal redwoods',tg:['star','nature'],sq:false,d:'32 miles of old-growth coastal redwood grove — trees 300+ feet tall and up to 1,500 years old.
 The canopy is so dense it feels like a cathedral.
-The Founders Grove has the Dyerville Giant, one of the tallest trees ever recorded before it fell.',dr:'US-101 Humboldt County — ~3-4 hrs north from Sequoia via CA-99/I-5'}, {id:'ca7',n:'CA-1 — Pacific Coast Highway',tg:['star','drive','view'],sq:false,d:'The most dramatic coastal road in America.
+Founders Grove has the Dyerville Giant, one of the tallest trees ever recorded.',dr:'US-101 in Humboldt County — 3-4 hrs from Sequoia via CA-99/I-5 north'}, {id:'ca9',n:'Lost Coast — Mattole Road',tg:['drive','view','nature'],sq:true,d:'24 miles of dirt road through the most remote stretch of the California coast — no services, black sand beaches, King Range mountains dropping straight to the sea.
+The most dramatic and isolated coastal drive in California.
+Not for the faint-hearted.',dr:'Off US-101 in Humboldt County — high clearance helpful, check road conditions'}, {id:'ca10',n:'CA-1 — Pacific Coast Highway through Big Sur',tg:['star','drive','view'],sq:false,d:'The most dramatic coastal road in America.
 McWay Falls drops onto an inaccessible beach (which makes it more beautiful).
 Elephant seals lounging at San Simeon.
+Bixby Bridge.
 Pull over constantly.
-Go as slow as you can.',dr:'Central California coast between Carmel and San Luis Obispo'}, {id:'ca8',n:'Lake Tahoe',tg:['nature','swim'],sq:false,d:'One of the most beautiful alpine lakes in the world — 22 miles long, 1,645 feet deep, water so clear you can see 70 feet down.
-A perfect final destination.',dr:'Eastern Sierra — 3 hrs from San Francisco, 45 min from Reno airport'}, ]},
+Go as slow as you can.',dr:'Central California coast between Carmel and San Luis Obispo'}, {id:'ca11',n:'Lake Tahoe',tg:['star','nature','swim'],sq:false,d:'One of the most beautiful alpine lakes in the world — 22 miles long, 1,645 feet deep, water so clear you can see 70 feet down.
+A perfect final destination or waypoint into California.
+Reno airport is 45 min if you need to fly home from here.',dr:'Eastern Sierra — from SLC go west on I-80 through Reno then south on US-395, or south from SLC via US-50 and CA-89'}, ]},
 ];